 Mon Oct 14 14:08:49 UTC 2019 : Method completed with status: 500

-Note: You can still set up any HTTP method for your REST API's frontend.
+Note: You can still set up any HTTP method for the REST API frontend.

-Note: If you use the API Gateway console to configure a Lambda integration the backend integration request is automatically set to POST.
+Note: If you use the API Gateway console to configure a Lambda integration, then the backend integration request is automatically set to POST.

 Resolution

-The CloudFormation best practice is to Manage all stack resources though AWS CloudFormation and not to make stack resource changes outside of CloudFormation.
+It's a best practice to manage all stack resources though AWS CloudFormation and not to make stack resource changes outside of CloudFormation.

-B. If your method included an OpenAPI definition as the value of the Body property of the AWS::ApiGateway::RestAPI resource: Set the httpMethod property value in your API definition file to POST.
-For instructions, see x-amazon-apigateway-integration object and the example Swagger template on the aws-samples GitHub repository.
+If your method uses an OpenAPI definition for the Body property of the AWS::ApiGateway::RestAPI resource, then set httpMethod in your API definition file to POST.
+For instructions, see x-amazon-apigateway-integration object.
+Also, see the example Swagger template on the aws-samples GitHub repository.

-Update your API by running AWS CloudFormation stack updates with the edited template:
+To update your API, run AWS CloudFormation stack updates with the edited template:

 "httpMethod" : "POST"